What Your Restaurant Online Ordering Tool Really Costs You

 How Much Does ChowNow Charge Restaurants

-How Much Does Eat24Charge Restaurants
+How Much Does Eat24 Charge Restaurants

-There is typically a cost associated with online ordering through the POS system too, but not nearly to the scale required by external parties.
-When restaurants offer online ordering through their POS system, like online ordering with Toast, there are no setup or upfront fees, and restaurants aren’t typically required to pay any commissions.
-This allows restaurants to keep more of their revenue from each online sale rather than giving it away to third-party vendors in the form of commissions and miscellaneous fees.
+There is typically a cost associated with online ordering through the POS system too, but it's usually not as expensive as the fees of external vendors.
+When restaurants offer online ordering through their POS system, like online ordering with Toast, there are no setup or upfront fees, and no commissions: a flat monthly fee means more money back in your business, at a time where this matters the most.

 Data drives business.
 Whether you're running a restaurant, a retail shop, or a software company, the more information you have about your customers, the better.

 Despite their ability to extend a restaurant's online reach, most online ordering vendors don't provide their restaurant clients access to the customer data that they collect as consumers place orders through their respective platforms.
 According to a Forbes report, GrubHub collects data on the behaviors of users placing more than 150,000 orders each day from nearly 29,000 restaurants.
 This wealth of information, however, isn't shared with restaurant clients.

 Whether it's sending an in-store promotion to all customers who have placed an order online to encourage restaurant traffic or offering special deals to your most valuable customers, customer data is much more powerful when it's stored in your POS system than when it's restricted in a third-party's database.

 Online ordering vendors are great for helping restaurants attract new customers who would not have found them otherwise.
 But after that initial transaction, restaurant operators are still paying commission for a guest’s second and third order.

-Even if you continue to use a third-party vendor to help attract new customers, it is a good idea to have an internal restaurant online ordering system as well so returning customers can order through your site directly and you’re spared the commission fees.
+Even if you continue to use a third-party vendor to help attract new customers, it is a good idea to have an internal restaurant online ordering system as well so returning customers can order through your site directly, and you’re spared the commission fees.
 Your staff works hard to delight customers and to bring them back to the restaurant.
 This way, your business is completely rewarded for that effort.

 With a third-party vendor, the online ordering menu is hosted separately from the rest of the restaurant’s assets.
 It’s often difficult and expensive to set up and make changes to menu items.
 Some vendors limit the number of changes restaurants can make each month or charge an extra fee for each additional modification.